 20Leverage considers that creditors in firms with a high debt-to-capital ratio tend to urge these firms to refrain from distributing dividends (e.g., Jensen, 1986).
 Cash Holdings (L. TA) acknowledges that cash-rich firms, intuitively, have more funds to be distributed to shareholders (e.g., Chetty and Saez, 2010).
 I incorporate Cash Flow to capture the positive effect of a company's cash flow on dividends (e.g., Jacob and Jacob, 2013a) which goes beyond considering pure cash holdings.
 Profits are a proxy for internal resources in addition to cash holdings (e.g., Jacob and Michaely, 2017).
 Retained Earnings acknowledge that mature firms tend to have larger retained earnings which are more likely to distribute dividends and pay larger amounts (e.g., Jacob and Jacob, 2013b).
 Tobin's q is "a proxy for stock undervaluation and growth opportunities" (Jacob and Jacob, 2013b, p.1254) and Sales Growth also measures growth opportunities (e.g., Alstadsæter et al., 2017).
-Firm Size is used since larger firms, intuitively, have a higher propensity to pay dividends and distribute larger amounts (e.g., Jacob and Michaelv, 2017).
+Firm Size is used since larger firms, intuitively, have a higher propensity to pay dividends and distribute larger amounts (e.g., Jacob and Michaely, 2017).

-21I exclude the remaining macroeconomic variables Openness, Deficit, Interest Payments, and Government Debt from my baseline regression due to poor coverage which could potentially bias my results.
-Please refer to Table 1 showing that these four variables have a considerably lower coverage than GDP Growth, Ln(GDP per Capita), and Inflation.
+$^{^{21}}$ I exclude the remaining macroeconomic variables Openness, Deficit, Interest Payments, and Government Debt from my baseline regression due to poor coverage which could potentially bias my results.
+Please refer to Table 1 showing that these four variables have a considerably lower coverage than exhibit some characteristics of old-view firms (e.g., financial constraints), it is still reasonable to focus on the new view when interpreting my baseline results.

+GDP Growth, Ln(GDP per Capita), and Inflation.
 Nonetheless, I incorporate Openness, Deficit, and Interest Payments into the vector $\Gamma{j,t}$ as a robustness test in section 7.

-$^{^{22}}$ Consistent with the model of Sinn (1991), I assume that old-view firms transform into new-view firms over time.
+22Consistent with the model of Sinn (1991), I assume that old-view firms transform into new-view firms over time.
 This assumption is supported by DeAngelo et al. (2006, p.
-227): "Consistent with a life-cycle theory of dividends, the fraction of publicly traded ... firms that pay dividends is high when retained earnings are a large portion of total equity (and of total assets) and falls to near zero when most equity is contributed rather than earned."
+227): "Consistent with a life-cycle theory of dividends, the fraction of publicly traded ... firms that pay dividends is high when retained earnings are a large portion of total equity (and of total as-